johnnyferns14/milestone-project-3-recipe/README.md

 -   Interactive elements.

+-   Defence coding has been utilised wherever possible.
+If the user has entered info which is not as per criteria, errors will be generated.

 -   Database connectivity.

 ## Project implementation

 -   The Homepage - Clicking on the website link directly points to the homepage where the user is presented with the hero-image af food items above where there is a navigation bar.
 On the navigation bar, the user is presented with the opportunity to login or sign up if unregistered.
 And below they can already view a list of recipes.
 They can get the recipe details when they click on the view button.
 In the homepage, they also have the ability to view content in a specific order or search for some recipe based on a keyword.

+-   Login Page - The link for login page is available on the navigation bar.
+Here the user can enter their email id and password to log in.
+However, if not registered, they have to option to click sign up just below the Login Button.
+They will then be directed to the sign up page.

+-   Sign Up Page - The link for the sign up page can be accessible from either the navigation bar or on the login page.
+Here, the user needs to add details such as Fullname, Email id, password & confirm password.
+Once they sign p, they will be redirected to the login page.

+-   My Profile Page - This page can only be accessed once the user has successfully logged in.
+It welcomes the user to the site and displays recipes added by him/her.
+Here, the user has the ability to edit the recipes or delete them.

+-   Add Recipe Page - Once the user has logged in, they can access this page to add their own recipes to the database.
+They can add info like title, description, category, image-url, ingredients & method/direction.

+- Edit Recipe Page - This page is accessible from the My Profile page.
+When the user clicks on edit button, they are redirected to the edit page where the information from the database is alreads pre-poulated in the fields.
+They can easily perform their edit tasks.

+-   Delete Recipe - The user can delete the recipe they do not want featured by just clicking the delete button on the profile page.

 ## Technologies Used